Who Is Oprah Winfrey?

 'The Oprah Winfrey Show'

-Winfrey launched The Oprah Winfrey Show in 1986 as a nationally syndicated program.
+Winfrey launched The Oprah Winfrey Show in 1986 as a nationally syndicated program that ran for 25 years, until 2011.
 With its placement on 120 channels and an audience of 10 million people, the show grossed $125 million by the end of its first year, of which Winfrey received $30 million.

 She soon gained ownership of the program from ABC, drawing it under the control of her new production company, Harpo Productions ('Oprah' spelled backwards) and making more and more money from syndication.